List of Asterix volumes

-This is a list of all Asterix volumes, including the 39 official albums and various tie-ins.
+This is a list of all Asterix volumes, including the 40 official albums and various tie-ins.

 All original French publishing dates and volume numbers are shown.
 Other translation publishing dates and volume numbering may differ.

-Goscinny and Uderzo
+Goscinny and Uderzo (1961–1979, 2003, 2009)

-Uderzo only
+Uderzo only (1980–2005)

 After the death of Goscinny, Uderzo continued the series by himself, writing his own stories on subjects such as feminism and aliens, with travels to India and Atlantis.

-Jean-Yves Ferri and Didier Conrad
+Jean-Yves Ferri and Didier Conrad (2013–2021)

 The series is no longer written by Albert Uderzo, but rather by Jean-Yves Ferri and illustrated by Didier Conrad – the first time the story creation has been shared between two people since Goscinny's death in 1977.

+Fabcaro and Didier Conrad (2023–present)

+Fabcaro replaces Jean-Yves Ferri as the writer of the series with Didier Conrad continuing to draw the comics.

 Format

 The storyline in a volume is typically 44 pages long; the exceptions are Asterix and the Golden Sickle, which is 42 pages, Asterix and the Goths, which is 43 pages, Asterix Conquers Rome, which is 28 pages, Asterix and the Chariot Race, which is 45 pages; and Asterix and the Class Act and Asterix and Obelix's Birthday: The Golden Book, both of which are collections of short stories.